Farage vows to ‘resist’ asylum hotels as Reform celebrates major gains

 However, it is unclear whether Reform councils could block asylum seekers being housed in their areas, as the system is managed by the Home Office.

-Thursday’s vote saw Reform take control of Durham, Kent, Lincolnshire, Lancashire, Staffordshire, Nottinghamshire and Derbyshire county councils in the best local election results for a party led by Mr Farage so far.
+Thursday’s vote saw Reform take control of Durham, Kent, Lincolnshire, Lancashire, Staffordshire, Nottinghamshire and Derbyshire county councils along with Doncaster, North Northamptonshire and West Northamptonshire in the best local election results for a party led by Mr Farage so far.

 The party also won the mayoralty of Greater Lincolnshire, where former Conservative minister Dame Andrea Jenkyns secured a majority of almost 40,000, and took the Labour parliamentary seat of Runcorn and Helsby by just six votes.

-Prior to the election, Mr Farage said he expected his party to win the Hull and East Yorkshire mayoral election, where results are yet to be announced, and had a chance in Doncaster, where the Labour mayor Ros Jones clung on by 698 votes.
+Reform’s Luke Campbell, a former Olympic boxer, swept to victory in the Hull and East Yorkshire mayoral election, but the party fell short in Doncaster, where the Labour mayor Ros Jones clung on by 698 votes.

 Mr Farage told the PA news agency: “It’s been a big night for us.